HRS0986/ep-system-frontend/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Task to do
+about: Task to do by developer
-title: "[TASK]"
+title: "[TASK NAME HERE]"
 labels: task
 assignees: HRS0986

 ---

-Describe task here
+Describe the task here